hedvigborgen/fys3150/README.md

 ./error.exe

-python3 readplot.py 2                 # plots the relative error for Gauss elimination for special case
+python3 readplot.py 2                 # plots the relative error for Gaussian elimination for special case
 ```